Maximal $L^{q}$-regularity for the Laplacian on manifolds with edges: Introduction

 where the above inequality is due to Lemma \ref{lambda1bound}.
-Moreover, denote by $\mathcal{D}(\cdot)$ the domain of a linear operator acting between Banach spaces.
-Our first result concerns the edge Laplacian $\Delta_{\mathbb{F}}$ and states as follows.
+Moreover, denote by $\mathcal{D}(A)$ the domain of a linear operator $A$ acting between Banach spaces.
+Our first result concerns the edge Laplacian $\Delta_{\mathbb{F}}$ and reads as follows.

-\begin{theorem}[$R$-sectoriality for the edge Laplacian] Let $p\in(1,\infty)$, $r,s\geq0$ and
+\begin{theorem}[$R$-sectoriality for the edge Laplacian] Let $p,q\in(1,\infty)$, $r,s\geq0$ and

 where $\lambda_{1}$ is defined in \eqref{lambda1}.
-Then, the operator $\underline{\Delta}_{\mathbb{F}}$ defined by
+Then, the operator $\underline{\Delta}_{\mathfrak{e}}$, defined by

 is closed.
-Moreover, for any $\theta\in[0,\pi)$ there exists a $c>0$ such that $c-\underline{\Delta}_{\mathbb{F}}\in\mathcal{R}(\theta)$. \end{theorem}
+Moreover, for any $\theta\in[0,\pi)$ there exists a $c>0$ such that $c-\underline{\Delta}_{\mathfrak{e}}\in\mathcal{R}(\theta)$. \end{theorem}

-For the proof of the above theorem we introduce an $R$-sectoriality perturbation technique for non-commuting operators defined in Bochner spaces.
-It combines the freezing-of-coefficients method, the Kalton-Weis operator valued functional calculus results and $R$-sectoriality perturbation theory; it is demonstrated in the proof of Theorem \ref{t1} below.
+For the proof of the previous theorem we introduce an $R$-sectoriality perturbation technique for non-commuting operators defined in Bochner spaces.
+It combines the freezing-of-coefficients method, the Kalton-Weis operator valued functional calculus results and $R$-sectoriality perturbation theory; see the proof of Theorem \ref{t1} below.
 Denote by $W^{k,p}(\cdot;\cdot)$, $k\in\mathbb{N}_{0}$, $p\in(1,\infty)\cup\{\infty\}$, the usual Sobolev space, by $\mathcal{L}(\cdot,\cdot)$ or $\mathcal{L}(\cdot)$ the space of bounded linear operators acting between Banach spaces and let $\mathcal{H}^{\infty}(\theta)$, $\mathcal{RH}^{\infty}(\theta)$ be the class of operators having {\em bounded $H^{\infty}$-calculus} and {\em $R$-bounded $H^{\infty}$-calculus of angle $\theta\in[0,\pi)$}, respectively, see Definition \ref{hinftycal} and Definition \ref{Rbhinftycal}.
 Moreover recall the class of UMD Banach spaces, i.e. the Banach spaces that possess the {\em unconditionality of martingale differences property}, see e.g. \cite[Section III.4.4]{Am} for a precise definition.